ecsx-framework/ECSx/guides/tutorial.md

   $ mix ecsx.gen.aspect Position entity_id x y
 ```

-Following the above pattern, run `mix ecsx.gen.aspect` for the remaining four aspects.
+Following the above pattern, run `mix ecsx.gen.aspect` for the remaining three aspects.

 Next we have to think about the Systems which will organize game logic.
 What makes a Snake game work?

   * Snakes move forwards every game tick
-  * Snakes change direction when a player gives input
   * Snakes get longer over time (or based on other game conditions)
   * When a collision is detected, one or both snakes are removed from the game